HTTP is currently probably the most widely used control protocol on home networks.

 Tasmota Device API Example Usage

-To be controllable the device must have an API.
+To be controllable the device must have an API, and all APIs have an endpoint.

 As an example we will look at controlling a Sonoff switch flashed with the Tasmota firmware.